tgroshon/criticalgamemastery.com/src/content/posts/character-development.md

   After coming up with a Start and an End for the character, as well as the defining traits of each version, I create between 1 and 3 Change Moments that show the transformation of the character.
 These are made with first, coming up with an Event, then modifying the traits of the character for this new transformation.

   The change should be simple at each step.
 The equivalent of a generous person giving money to the poor that gets robbed and beaten within an inch of his life.
-Some people can take a moment like that and become stronger in the core beliefs and convictions while others shed what the perceive as weakness and replace it with a hardened, miserly, pessimistic demeanor.
+Some people can take a moment like that and become stronger in their core beliefs and convictions while others shed what they perceive as weakness and replace it with a hardened, miserly, pessimistic demeanor.

   The Event is very important.
 This is the defining moment that causes the change for the character.
 This Event does not have to be one that causes a character to become evil.
 Here’s some ideas for this Event: